Merisiel0/snstc/README.md

 # Sphere (name subject to change)

 snstc's a game engine developped during my studies.
-It's currently only a rendering engines with plans for ray tracing and physics simulation.
+It's currently only a rendering engine with plans for ray tracing and physics simulation.

 ## Tech used: